 Bait Aversion: When German Cockroaches Won’t Eat Bait

-Some German cockroach populations have developed what’s called “bait aversion.”
-This is a genetic trait where cockroaches perceive glucose (a common bait ingredient) as bitter and avoid it.
+Some German cockroach groups have developed “bait aversion.”
+This is a genetic trait where cockroaches taste glucose (a common bait ingredient) as bitter and avoid it.

-According to NC State researchers, bait-aversion and bait resistance are inherited traits and are widespread enough that proper bait rotation should always be part of a German cockroach control plan.
+According to NC State researchers, bait aversion and bait resistance are passed from parent to offspring.
+They’re common enough that rotating baits should always be part of a German cockroach control plan.

 If bait isn’t working, try these strategies: